Phorusrhacidae: Skull structure

 In the past, these birds were thought to have high beaks, round orbits, and vaulted braincases though there was never enough empirical evidence to support this.
 However, new fossils have been discovered in Comallo, Argentina.
 These skulls reveal that the terror bird has a triangular dorsal view, a rostrum that is hooked and more than half the length of the actual skull, and a more compact caudal portion.
 The external nares and antorbital fenestras (areas found in the nose) were found to be more square than triangular.
 These all contribute to a skull that is more rectangular in view rather than triangular.
 The structure of the fossils also suggest that these birds may have been swifter than originally thought.

-A skull from a smaller subspecies of this bird was also found recently.
-With this fossil, it was found that the internal structure of the beak is hollow and reinforced with thin-walled trabeculae.
+A skull of Psilopterus shows the internal structure of the beak was hollow and reinforced with thin-walled trabeculae.
 There is also an absence of both zona flexoria palatina and zona flexoria arcus jugalis, which are key features that relate to the evolution of cranial akinesis.
 The discovery of this skull allows for the establishment of primary osteological homologies, which are useful in comparative anatomy, functional morphology, and phylogenetic studies.